-The Department of Pathobiology at the University of Pennsylvania, School of Veterinary Medicine is soliciting applications for an open rank tenure-track faculty position.
+The Department of Pathobiology at the University of Pennsylvania, School of Veterinary Medicine is soliciting applications for two open rank tenure-track faculty positions.
 We seek outstanding scientists who conduct research on viruses, bacteria, or parasites and/or the immune response to infection.

 The Department of Pathobiology provides a stimulating environment of faculty with diverse expertise spanning basic, translational and clinical research on the cellular, molecular and biochemical basis of infectious and inflammatory diseases.

 The primary focus of the research at Penn Vet is to understand diseases of animals to improve animal health, and to provide translational knowledge to advance human health.